 In 2021, Sarah and Stephanie co-founded the non-profit organization, Environment & Culture Partners to strengthen and broaden the environmental leadership of the cultural sector.

 As CEO, Sarah (she/her) brings her recognition in the field and credibility with national funders and associations to create, and pursue funding for, projects to expand and accelerate the cultural sector’s environmental leadership.

-Since 2017, Sarah has led the cultural sector for We Are Still In, the largest coalition of non-state supporters of the Paris Agreement anywhere in the World.
+In 2022, Sarah was named to Blooloop’s Power 10 List of Museum Influencers.
 Sarah holds a LEED-AP certification from the U.S. Green Building Council, served as a Salzburg Fellow in 2017, and earned the American Alliance of Museum’s Environment and Climate Professional Network’s Individual Impact Award.

 Sarah lives in Tacoma, WA and can be found paddling, backpacking, gardening, and tending to her chickens.

 As Managing Director, Stephanie Shapiro (she/her) brings her strategic thinking, change management, program management experience and humor to oversee operations, infrastructure, and organization of ECP.
 She has spent the last decade managing programs and teams implementing high-impact, tailored data-driven solutions for lasting change across the government, non-profit, and private sectors.
 She also holds her Project Management Professional (PMP) certification from the Project Management Institute.